diegomary/checkout/Java/README.txt

-Here we are presenting 2 different solutions for the Java implementation.
+Here we I am presenting 2 different solutions for the Java implementation.

 They differ only slightly in the way the offers are calculated.

-We use SOLID single responsability principle and dependency injection.
+I have uses SOLID single responsability principle and dependency injection as well as TDD for the development.

-We think that the MVP of the given products be product B.
+In my opinion the MVP of the given products be product B.

-We flag the offer so that a product administrator can decide if the offer for a certain product can be on air or not.
+I have  flagged the offers so that a product administrator can decide if the offer for a certain product can be on air or not.

 The entire development has been accomplished using TDD since test first has been written